randerzander/SaltSplitter/README.md

 This repository is intended to supply a tool that automates analysis of source (Hive) data to pre-split a salted Phoenix table in prep for a [bulk load](http://phoenix.apache.org/bulk_dataload.html).

+The tool does the following at runtime:
+1. Runs a Hive query to compute even "buckets" of values for a column which should match the "leftmost" field in the target Phoenix table's primary key
+2. Iterate through query results to generate an array of splitpoints
+3. Issue the HBase admin commands to split the table at those splitpoints

 Building:
 ```
 mvn clean package